jordelver/elver.me/uses/index.md

 ## Desk setup

 - [IKEA Bekant] Standing desk - It’s done me well for the price, but starting to sound a bit creaky.
-I would like to replace it with something that has settings so I can start/stop it at the correct height quickly.
+I would like to replace it with something a bit more sturdy.

+  I've modded this desk with [MegaDesk] to enable positional settings.

 - [Steelcase Gesture Chair] -- a brand new purchase which was really needed.
   Replaced my previous Steelcase Leap V1, which I bought second-hand.